ns1-terraform/terraform-provider-ns1/website/docs/r/zone.html.markdown

 * `dns_servers` - (Computed) Authoritative Name Servers.
 * `hostmaster` - (Computed) The SOA Hostmaster.

+## A note on making Primary or Secondary changes to zones

+Switching a zone to being a secondary forces a new resource.
+In other words, the zone will first be destroyed, then recreated as a secondary.
+Editing or removing the `primary` key, or directly changing a secondary zone to a primary (by removing the `primary` and `additional_primaries` keys, and setting `secondaries`) is supported "in place".
+However, in these situations we do not alter records on the zone.
+You may need to amend records, or finagle them into Terraform state.
+As a particular example, if you change a secondary zone to be primary (or just not-a-secondary) before a zone transfer has occurred, you can end up with no records on the zone.

+Currently, this provider does not support zones being both Primary and Secondary.
+If that functionality is important for your workflow, please open an issue or contact support, so we can prioritize the work accordingly.

 ## Import

 `terraform import ns1_zone.<name> <zone>`